navneettomar11/technical-guides/statistics/measure-of-variablity.md

 So, using the Standard Deviation we have a "standard" way of knowing what is normal, and what is extra large or extra small.

 # Coefficient of Variation
-The coefficient of variation (relative standard deviation) is a statistical measure of the dipersion of data points around the mean.
-The metric is commonly used to compare the data dipersion between distinct series of data.
+The coefficient of variation (relative standard deviation) is a statistical measure of the dispersion of data points around the mean.
+The metric is commonly used to compare the data dispersion between distinct series of data.
 Unlike the standard deviation that must always be considered in the context of the mean of the data, the coeffcient of variation provides a relatively simple and quick tool to compare different data series.

 In finance, the coefficent variation is important in investment selection.
-From a financial perpective, the financial metric represent the risk-to-reward ratio where the volatility shows the risk of an investment and the mean indicates the reward of an investment.
+From a financial perspective, the financial metric represent the risk-to-reward ratio where the volatility shows the risk of an investment and the mean indicates the reward of an investment.

 By determining the coefficient of variation of different securities, an investor identifies the risk-to-reward ratio of each security and develops an investment decision.
 Generally, an investor seeks a security with a lower coefficient (of variation) because it provides the most optimal risk-to-reward ratio with low volatility but high returns.
 However, the low coefficient is not favorable when the average (expected return) is below zero.